The Security Dilemma

 Document 1

 In the book Political Idealism and Political Realism, John H. Hertz explained security dilemma as a systematic view in which the self-help efforts of countries to address their security concerns, notwithstanding the intent, gravitate towards rising insecurity for others as each perceives its actions as defensive and measures of others as potentially harmful.
 It is under this assumption that sovereign states provide for their own security, and through which they are made to interact, primarily with military force.
 The paradox comes in that the same weapons that some countries use for their safety literally or potentially endanger the existence of their neighbors.
 Firearms are the consequential reality that sets up the security dilemma as they are intrinsically ambiguous objects (Acharya, & Ramsay, 2013).
+A year later, President Harry Truman directed his scientists to start the study and procurement of the hydrogen bomb immediately.

 Sign up to view the full document!